 Solution 2: Create partition without unallocated space (within existing partition)

-If there's no unallocated space, AOMEI Partition Assistant also supports making partition from an existing partition (this way will reduce the size of the existing partition).
+If there's no unallocated space, AOMEI Partition Assistant also supports creating the partition from an existing partition (this way will reduce the size of the existing partition).

-Step1: Install and launch AOMEI Partition Assistant.
+Step1: Install and run AOMEI Partition Assistant.
 Right click the partition on which you are going to create new partition and select “Create Partition” in the drop-down menu.

-If you create partitions on SSD (Solid State Drive), we suggest you should tick the check box “Partition alignment for SSD” to align the partition(s) on SSD option.
+If you create partitions on SSD (Solid State Drive), it's recommended to tick the check box “Partition alignment for SSD” to align the partition(s) on SSD option.